-4. increasing the gas tax and dedicating new revenues to meeting municipal stormwater obligations;
+- increasing the gas tax and dedicating new revenues to support municipal transportation obligations;

-7. applying efficiencies from the Accelerated Bridge Construction (ABC) and design-bid-build processes to other programs and ensuring that the processes are applied to all bridge projects unless there is a compelling reason not to use it.
+- applying Accelerated Bridge Construction (ABC) and design-bid-build process efficiencies to other programs and to all bridge projects unless there is a compelling reason not to use them;

 2.02 ADDITIONAL FUNDING PRIORITIES

-2. streamlining Municipal Assistance Bureau programs and processes and establishing performance standards that must be met within the agency;
+- streamlining Municipal Assistance Bureau programs and establishing performance standards for all programs within VTrans;

-6. ensuring that town highways and bridges are adequately engineered to mitigate the impacts of any future weather-related disaster.
+- ensuring that town highways and bridges are adequately engineered to achieve resiliency and stormwater standards.

 2.03 STATE AND LOCAL COOPERATION

-3. revising existing road design and traffic standards to better define village areas and respect the traffic and infrastructure needs of Vermont’s villages and downtowns;
+- finalizing road design and traffic standards to better define approaches to downtown areas and enhance traffic and infrastructure needs for Vermont’s villages and downtowns;

-4. expanding the state’s line painting operations to include painting lines on all Class 2 highways each year;
+- expanding VTrans painting operations to include painting all lines on paved Class 2 highways each year;

-7. providing incentives to municipalities to take over state highways that function as main streets.
+- providing incentives to municipalities to take over state highways that function as their main streets;

 2.04 COMMERCIAL VEHICLES

-- requiring all railroad-related projects to comply with environmental regulations, especially regarding water quality;
+- requiring all railroad-related projects to comply with environmental regulations, especially water quality requirements;

 - requiring rail companies to notify municipalities of hazardous materials they are transporting through or storing within a municipality’s borders;